r0hitacharya/Totango/README.md

 # Totango
-A guide to Totango (Clinet Success Platform) API calls, demonstrating usage, responses, and integration strategies.
+A guide to Totango (Client Success Platform) API calls, demonstrating usage, responses, and integration strategies.
 Covers everything from authentication to event triggers.
 Ideal for developers leveraging Totango's functionalities

 ## List